 First gather your materials:

 - Glass vessel big enough for 3-4 plants.
 To be a true terrarium, the top should be sealed or smaller than the base to prevent the moisture from escaping.
 The moisture keeps the plants hydrated.
 An open top or even glass bowl works just as well.
 I find inexpensive vessels at the Dollar Store or Goodwill.
+If you want a simple succulent garden- any 4" deep bowl will work.

 - Large kitchen spoon